-In recent years, the machine learning community at large has shifted its focus from model to the quality of data used to train the model.
+In recent years, the machine learning (ML) community at large has shifted its focus from building models to the quality of data used to train the model.
 Improving the quality of training data, however, can mean something different for every use case, model, and even iteration cycle.

-Some teams will need to focus on enhancing their annotation pipeline with quality management methods, updated ontologies, and better collaboration.
+Some teams will need to focus on enhancing their data annotation pipeline with quality management methods, updated ontologies, and better collaboration.
 Others may need to look more closely at the performance of their model in training to better understand its specific needs.
 And some may need to simply work on expanding their training dataset to include certain classes and edge cases.
-In this post, we’ll look at all three areas of training data improvement.
+In this post, we’ll look at all three areas of improving the quality of training data.

 To tackle these challenges, advanced ML teams have developed workflows that improve both labeling quality and the ontology as they better understand the use case and model requirements.
 While these workflows vary based on the problem at hand, they typically have these goals in common.

-With an iterative approach that prioritizes two-way collaboration between the labelers and the ML team, labelers become faster, more efficient, and more accurate with their labels over time.
+An iterative approach that prioritizes two-way collaboration between the labelers and the ML team enables labelers to create higher quality training data over time.

-Many advanced ML teams implement quality management workflows into their labeling pipelines to evaluate and improve their training data.
-This can include benchmarking, which compares labeled assets to ground truth labels, consensus, which compares multiple labelers’ work on the same asset to ensure that everyone is performing the task the same way, and review queues, which enable other labelers or domain experts to review, approve, or leave feedback on labelers’ work.
+Many advanced ML teams implement quality management workflows into their data annotation pipelines to evaluate and improve their training data.
+This can include benchmarking, which compares labeled assets to ground truth labels, consensus, which compares multiple labelers’ work on the same asset to ensure that everyone is performing the task the same way, and review queues, which enable other labelers or domain experts to review, approve, or leave feedback on labelers’ annotations.

 Any of these workflows can go a long way to improving the quality of training data.
 Teams can also use metadata to track how a labeled asset has improved over time to assess the efficacy of these workflows.